Location and timetable

 Dr Katrin Amian will represent the Humboldt Foundation.

 There is also an opportunity for a limited number of contributed talks.
 Please provide title and short abstract for the talk as part of your registration form.
 Preference will be given to talks which contribute broadly to the chosen theme.
-The organising committee will notify you of its decision in September and a full program will be available then.
+The organising committee will notify you of its decision in September.

 Be warned: a major rugby league event takes place in Wellington on Saturday 18 November, so the city will be busy, and accommodation will be incredibly expensive or non-existent.
 So act now!